SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Experiments

+Secondly, we also explore \textbf{the impact of the KL regularization term's coefficient $\lambda_1$ in the second stage}.
+We conducted the hyper-parameter sensitive analysis of $\lambda_1$, as shown in Table \ref{tab:lambda}.
+We perform experiments in two settings: Setting 1 refers to the scenario where the second-stage fine-tuning is performed on a specific dataset, and the evaluation is carried out on the same dataset.
+On the other hand, Setting 2 refers to the scenario where the second-stage fine-tuning is performed on one dataset, but evaluation is done on a different dataset.
+We found that the value of $\lambda_1$ has minimal impact on the performance of SpikeCLIP during the second stage. }

-We would like to understand how the size and data distributions of the pre-training datasets affect SpikeCLIP's performance.
-In addition to investigating the impact of diverse dataset sizes, we explored the effect of the degree of overlap between pre-training data and downstream task data on performance (as shown in Figure \ref{fig:pretraining-data}).
-We evaluated three different data distributions during the pre-training phase: one included one-third of the downstream task data (indicated by ``More similar''), another excluded downstream task data completely (indicated by ``Less similar''), and the third represented a scenario falling between these two extremes (indicated by ``No similarity'').
-For further details on the creation of different pre-training datasets, please refer to Appendix \ref{appendix:pretraining-data}.
-As hypothesized, a direct correlation is observed between the growth in the size of pre-training data and the usage of more downstream task data during the pre-training phase.
+Finally, we aim to investigate {\textbf{how the size and data distributions of the pre-training datasets influence SpikeCLIP's performance.} } In addition to investigating the impact of diverse dataset sizes, { we also explored how the degree of overlap between pre-training data and downstream task data influences performance (Figure \ref{fig:pretraining-data}).} We evaluated three different data distributions during the pre-training phase: one included one-third of the downstream task data (indicated by ``More similar''), another excluded downstream task data completely (indicated by ``Less similar''), and the third represented a scenario falling between these two extremes (indicated by ``No similarity''). { Further details on the creation of these datasets are provided in \ref{appendix:pretraining-data}. } As hypothesized, a direct correlation is observed between the growth in the size of pre-training data and the usage of more downstream task data during the pre-training phase.
 These experimental findings suggest the potential for further enhancing SpikeCLIP's performance by expanding the size and coverage of the pre-training dataset.